 She will long be remembered for her gentleness, her immense triumph over personal sorrow and serenity of spirit.
 It was a privilege to have known her.
 Her home and wide circle of friends gaze sadly at the vacant chair but gratefully recall the lines:- “The memory of the just is blessed”.
 She will long be remembered as the heroine of the spirit who was so aptly chosen as official opener of the “The Temple of Peace”.

+Minnie was believed to have been buried with the golden key with shich she had opened the Temple of Peace, and the medals and letters from her boys killed in the trenches of World War One.
 Her daughter and son, Winifred, known as “Winnie” and William , known as “Billy” never married and moved out of 8 Cross Francis Street in 1968.
-Her surviving children do not appear to have had any children themselves and with their eventual deaths, the James family passed into history.
+They do not appear to have had any children themselves, and with their eventual deaths, the James family passed into history.